ShephardLuke/weather-api-experiments/experiment-1/README.md

 ## Changing parameters:
 This program is set to request the current weather data for Queen Mary University of London using the current weather api at https://openweathermap.org/current.

-You can change the link for one of their different apis, or change the parameters to other ones for further testing.
+You can change the code easily to check another one of their APIs (or any API really), or change the parameters like lat and lon for a different location.
 You can right click in google maps to see the latitude and longitude of a location.